iellahi/Option_Pricing/README.md

 ![Convergence](figures/convergence.png)

 Monte Carlo call price estimates converge to the Black-Scholes price as the number of simulations grows.
-The antithetic estimate lands closer to the true price with a tighter confidence band at low simulation counts, which is the point of using it.
+The antithetic estimate lands closer to the true price with a tighter confidence band at low simulation counts.

 ![Price vs volatility](figures/price_vs_volatility.png)